New Brunswick Theological Seminary: Establishment and early history (1784–1810)

-The Dutch Reformed Synod of New York recognized that there was a shortage of adequately trained ministers to supply the church’s congregations in the British American colonies.
+The Dutch Reformed Synod of New York recognized that there was a shortage of adequately trained ministers to supply the church's congregations in the British American colonies.
 Young men had to journey to the Netherlands to pursue several years of theological studies at a Dutch university.
 Church leaders sought to obtain the right to examine and ordain ministers in the colonies (later in the United States), and to operate a school to train them.
 In 1766, several clergymen secured a charter from New Jersey's Royal Governor William Franklin for the creation of Queen's College, now Rutgers University, in New Brunswick, New Jersey "for the education of youth in the learned languages, liberal and useful arts and sciences, and especially in divinity; preparing them for the ministry and other good offices."

 However, in these early years, the trustees of Queen's College and the Synod of New York disagreed on the purpose of the new institution.
 With uncertainty about the college's financial stability, the Synod desired to directly oversee the theological training of their ministerial candidates.
 However, the question of whether to open a seminary was delayed because of the ongoing hostilities of the American Revolution.
 After the war concluded, the Synod decided in 1784 that it was necessary to support the study of theology and recommenced the effort to establish a seminary.
-The Rev. John Henry Livingston, a graduate of both Yale College (1762) in Connecticut and the University of Utrecht (1770) in the Netherlands, was appointed to be the Synod’s Professor of Sacred Theology and to organize theological education at Queen's College.
+John Henry Livingston, a graduate of both Yale College (1762) in Connecticut and the University of Utrecht (1770) in the Netherlands, was appointed to be the Synod’s Professor of Sacred Theology and to organize theological education at Queen's College.
 However, Queen's College did not provide Livingston a salary, compelling him to lecture on fees paid by the students directly.
 Livingston remained in New York overseeing a parish and instructing theology students through lectures given in his home.

 In 1792, the Synod became aware that many students were prevented from pursuing their studies in the "commercial emporium of New York" because of the high cost of living and a lack of sufficient funds.
 To address this difficulty, the Synod decided to locate the seminary outside of the city.
 However, as Queen's College had severe financial difficulties and was forced to close by 1795, New Brunswick was not considered a viable option.
 In 1796, Livingston was directed by the Synod to relocate his theological classes to a small school in Flatbush (now in Queens, New York) where it remained for the next 14 years.